Q: Is this really something that I can do on my own, especially if I don’t speak Italian?

 There are a lot of linguists that reside in Italy and you can easily hire one of them at a reasonable rate to accompany you to your appointments.
 You can find English-speaking Italians by contacting the English department at a nearby high school, college, or language school, and ask them for a suggestion as to how you can hire an interpreter.
 YouTube and the Internet in general are excellent ways to find information on how to fill out the Italian forms that are required as a part of this process.
 Since there are so many people looking to avoid applying at the consulate and flying to Italy to present their application, you can find a company or an individual service provider to either guide you through the process or connect you to their network in Italy and help you expedite the entire process.

-The more you do on your own, the less money you will need to spend, but there are excellent service providers out there that can offer you a turn-key in Italy citizenship application service — some even with a guaranteed processing time of two weeks or less.
+The more you do on your own, the less money you will need to spend, but there are excellent service providers out there that can offer you a turn-key service, but beware of those that guarantee processing times of less than 90 days.
+No provider can determine how long processing will take, even with a preexisting relationship with a comune be ause there are factors outside of the comunes’ control that can greatly impact processing times.
 Of course, the Italian-US Dual Citizenship Facebook group is an excellent resource for any Italian citizenship DIYer.

 Q: What are some of the benefits of applying directly in Italy versus a consulate?

 The wait time to get a citizenship appointment at the consulate plus the wait time for recognition post-appointment can take years.
 It can take 2-3 years to get into the consulate and then another year or more for recognition.
-On average, applications in Italy are finalized in 30-90 days with most people reporting a 7-9 week window from start to finish.
+On average, applications in Italy are finalized in 90-180 days, though there are some who have reported having waited a year or more.

 The greatest benefit of all to applying in Italy is the fact that you get to establish a relationship with your home country and meet the people who will be processing your document registration.
 If you are applying in your ancestral comune, then you will have an opportunity to meet relatives and further research your family tree.